Student Loan Refinancing vs Public Service Loan Forgiveness (PSLF)October 8, 2019

-Graduates seeking enriching careers like doctors, nurses, and pharmacists can often graduate from school with a large amount of student loan debt.
+Graduates seeking enriching careers like doctors, nurses, pharmacists, lawyers, teachers, government employees and members of the military can often graduate from school with a large amount of student loan debt.
 Student loan debt can be especially burdensome during residency.

-According to USA Today, the PSLF program has had 41,000 submissions, and only 206 applicants have qualified.
-When choosing how to proceed with your student loan debt, it is essential to be well informed and have all the facts before making a decision.
+According to Studentaid.gov, the PSLF program has received more than 227,000 unique applications, and only 6,493 applicants have qualified.
+When choosing how to proceed with your student loan debt, it is essential to be well informed to achieve the best possible results.
+Identifying whether student loan refinancing or Public Service Loan Forgiveness are right for you is a great first step, and making a decision early in the repayment process could save you time and money.

 Let’s review the requirements of the Public Service Loan Forgiveness program, take a look at student loan refinancing, and review the qualifications of both programs to see which option could be right for you.